 Preparing for Installation

-When you are installing a turbocharger system, you should change the old air oil and fuel filters.
+When installing a turbocharger system, you should change the old air oil and fuel filters.
 Also, clean the engine oil because the aftermarket turbocharger will need fresh oil and fuel for the first start.

 Try to backfill the pressure line because this is important for a high mileage engine with doing the boost pressure process.
 When you are changing the oils, the pressure line may be empty.

-The air hoses which you have to connect to the turbocharger should be clean and leakage-free.
+The air hoses you have to connect to the turbocharger should be clean and leakage-free.
 So check the hoses to the control valve and the actuator.
 Also, check the vehicle’s wiring loom and connectors if there is and short circuit or damage.

 The wires will be applied to pneumatic actuators with position sensor connectors.
-Clean the air filters and its housing too.
+Clean the air filters and their housing too.
 Then clean the breather system and other parts until they are all free of debris.

 Turbo Installation Guide on Setting and Calibration